davidgasquez/handbook/content/random/random.md

 ### Dogs

 - Learn to read [dog body language](https://www.flickr.com/photos/lilita/5652847156).
 - Train in any situation possible.
 Take it slow and be patient.
+You can use toys and small play sessions as a food reward alternative.
 - Play a lot with their legs and pawns.
 - Have treats everywhere so you have quick access to them.
+- Exercise in the morning for a calmer day.
+Fetch is the most reliable way to drain some energy.
+- Play is the easiest way to bond with your dog.
 - Train after a good exercise session.
 They'll learn quickier.
 - Instead of yelling at your dog, show them what you prefer they do.
 - Let them sniff!
 Dogs live in a chemical world.
 They experience their world through scent.
 Take them on sniffy walks and give them lots of new places to sniff.
 Dog walks are about mental exercise, not just physical.